yash-yadav-official/Community_FastSL/README.md

 ## 📖 Interactive Tutorial
 We have provided a complete, step-by-step interactive tutorial for running an exhaustive screen between E. coli and Salmonella.
 You can access the jupyter notebook tutorial by running jupiter notebook in the terminal in the community_fastSL directory.

+you can also just click the tutorial notebook in github to look into it. furthermore you can open the folder in vscode and use from there as well.